colorful rollercoaster

 Your portfolio can change over time, shifting your assets allocation and diversification.
 For example, if there is a bull market and stocks outperform, you may discover that you now hold a greater portion of your portfolio in stocks than you had intended.

-At this point, you may need to rebalance your portfolio to bring it back in line with your goals, time horizon and risk tolerance.
-In the example above, you may decide to sell some stock or devote new investment funds to buying more bonds.
+At this point, you may need to rebalance your portfolio to bring it back in line with your goals, time horizon, and risk tolerance.
+In the example above, you might decide to sell some stock or buy more bonds, for instance.

 4. Buy and Hold Strategy for Investing

 Market fluctuations are a natural part of the market cycle.
 However, investors may get nervous and be tempted to sell when prices drop.
-However, when they do, investors lock in their losses and often miss out on subsequent market rebounds.
+When they do, investors might lock in their losses and miss out on subsequent market rebounds.

 Investors practicing buy-and-hold strategies tend to buy investments and hang on to them over the long term, regardless of short-term movements in the market.
-Doing so can help curb the tendency to panic sell, and it can also help minimize fees associated with trading, which can boost overall portfolio returns.
+Doing so may help curb the tendency to panic sell, and it might also help minimize fees associated with trading.

-When it comes to these taxes, whether a holding is a long-term investment vs. short-term one can make a big difference in terms of how much you pay in taxes.
+Buy and hold might also affect an investor’s taxes.
+Holding a long-term investment vs. short-term one can make a big difference in terms of how much an individual pays in taxes.

 If you profit from an investment after owning it for at least a year, it’s a long-term capital gain.
 Less than that is short-term.
 Capital gains tax rates can change, but generally, longer-term investments are taxed at a lower rate than short-term ones.